StellarSand/privacy-settings/Privacy Settings/Signal.md

 ## Account
 - Create your PIN > Create a secure PIN (1234 or 0987 is not a secure pin.
-Create with atleast 6-8 numbers.)
+Create with at least 6-8 numbers.)
 - After PIN is created, Registration Lock: On